thriveweb/sailinginparadise/content/boatTours/2018-08-31-proposals.md

   title: A private yacht, a golden sunset & A moment that changes everything.
 contentColumnTitle: Our proposal package
 contentColumn: >-
-  Our proposal charter package is available Monday to Thursday (mid January to mid November, excluding public holidays) and includes:
+  Our proposal charter package is available Sunday to Friday (mid January to mid November, excluding public holidays) and includes:

   * **2 hour private sunset sail on *Oceans Deluxe***